This post contains affiliate links, see my disclaimer here.

 Perth is Australia’s sunniest capital city and famous for its clear blue skies, pristine beaches and casual vibe.

-Here’s a list of the best things to do in Perth that make the most of the city’s natural attractions, relaxed lifestyle, as well as a few urban adventures too.
+Here’s a local’s guide on the best things to do in Perth that make the most of the city’s natural attractions, relaxed lifestyle, as well as a few urban adventures too.

 Stroll around Kings Park